5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 - Delete every file except `iwm-9000-46`

 ## Compiling the kext
-Enter the following lines in Terminal, one by one:
+Enter the following commands (the lines without `#`) in Terminal and execute them one by one:
 ```
 # remove generated firmware
 rm include/FwBinary.cpp